ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 token, if applicable, to use when establishing a new session, ensuring that servers will always know the syntax in use for every incoming request.

-# Use outside of HTTP/2
+# Use Outside of HTTP/2

 ## Other HTTP Versions